doctrine/orm/en/tutorials/getting-started.rst

 Setup Project
 -------------

-Make sure you get Doctrine from PEAR by calling the following commands on your CLI:
+Create a new empty folder for this tutorial project, for example ``doctrine2-tutorial`` and create a new file ``composer.json`` with the following contents:

 ::

-    $ pear channel-discover pear.doctrine-project.org
-    $ pear install --alldeps doctrine/DoctrineORM

-This should install the packages DoctrineCommon, DoctrineDBAL, DoctrineORM, SymfonyConsole and SymfonyYAML.

-Now create a new directory for this tutorial project:
+    {
+        "require": {
+            "doctrine/orm": "2.*",
+            "symfony/console": "2.*",
+            "symfony/yaml": "2.*"
+        },
+        "autoload": {
+            "psr-0": {"": "entities"}
+        }
+    }

+Install Doctrine using the Composer Dependency Management tool, by calling:

 ::

-    $ mkdir project
-    $ cd project
+    $ composer install

+This ill install the packages Doctrine Common, Doctrine DBAL, Doctrine ORM, Symfony YAML and Symfony Console.
+Both Symfony dependencies are optional but will be used in this tutorial.

-You can prepare the directory structure so that in the end it looks like:
+You can prepare the directory structure:

 ::

     project
+    |-- composer.json
     |-- config
     |   |-- xml
     |   `-- yaml